RobertNimmo26/Lyrics-Scraper/README.md

 # Lyrics-Scraper
 A python lyrics scraper with a tkinter GUI
  # Installation
-Install the python libary beautifulsoup4 and urllib3
+Install the python libraries beautifulsoup4 and urllib3